linrunner/tlp-doc/installation/arch.rst

 .. note::

     Installing TLP removes the default power management package **power-profiles-daemon**.
-    When uninstalling TLP, you should reinstall it manually.
+    Remember to reinstall it if you decide to uninstall TLP.

 Service Units
 -------------
 To complete the installation you must enable TLP's service(s): ::

-    sudo systemctl enable tlp.service
+    sudo systemctl enable --now tlp.service

 *For version 1.9 and newer* with tlp-pd, additionally: ::